ThomasArts/aetmodel/ThreatModel.md

 	* [Unchecked block validity](https://github.com/aeternity/protocol/blob/master/SYNC.md#incentives)

 ### (3) Repudiation
-To be further addressed once a better understanding of the bitcoin-NG and epoch protocols is reached.
+To be extended once the implementation of bitcoin-NG is stable.

+	(3.1) Repudiating a future commitment
+	(3.2) Repudiating a past transaction
+		(3.2.1) Repudiating a past off-chain transaction
+		(3.2.2) Repudiating a past on-chain transaction
+				(3.2.2.1) Repudiating timely reception of an oracle response (3.2.2.2) Repudiating late submission of an oracle response

 ### (4) Information Disclosure